officesolutionailabs/IBM-Cognos-to-Power-BI-Migration---Pulse-Convert/README.md

 > **The enterprise GenAI-powered automation engine built for IBM Cognos to Power BI Migration — converting legacy Cognos Analytics reports, Framework Manager packages, and complex SQL data models into Power BI (.pbix) with 75% to 90% automated accuracy.**

-Developed by **Office Solution AI Labs**, **Pulse Convert** is the leading **Cognos to Power BI Migration tool**.
-It eliminates months of tedious manual redevelopment, expensive BI consulting overhead, and loss of business logic by converting IBM Cognos report specifications (`.xml`) and metadata models directly into native Microsoft Power BI and Microsoft Fabric architectures.
+**Pulse Convert** is the leading **Cognos to Power BI Migration tool** developed by **Office Solution AI Labs**, It eliminates months of tedious manual redevelopment, expensive BI consulting overhead, and loss of business logic by converting IBM Cognos report specifications (`.xml`) and metadata models directly into native Microsoft Power BI and Microsoft Fabric architectures.

 ---